Chat now! We're online and 'hair' to help.

 Unfortunately, there are a lot of reasons you might be losing your locks.

 So figuring out precisely what is triggering your thinning might not be entirely possible.

 However, there are a few widespread causes of hair loss in women that are worth considering.

 One of the most obvious causes is stress.

 Stress doesn't always cause us to go “full Britney” and shave our heads, but it can cause our hair to exit all on its own.

 Hormonal imbalances and nutritional deficiencies can also cause sudden and prolonged hair loss.
 As well as the quality of the hard water from your shower used to wash your hair.

 There is also a range of medical conditions such as alopecia, PCOS and Thyroid issues that cause hair loss, along with various other symptoms or conditions.

-So before you go dialing 000 or loading up on supplements, try making some small changes to your daily routine first.
+So before you go and dial 000 or start loading up on supplements, try making some small changes to your daily routine first.

-If you do suffer from associated health problems such as PCOS, have noticed your hair loss worsening or if the hair loss is severe, sudden and extremely prolonged, it is probably best to consult your GP.
+If you do suffer from associated health problems such as PCOS, have noticed your hair loss worsening or if the hair loss is severe, sudden and extremely prolonged, it is probably best to consult your GP or a hair specialist.